ScottyLabs/wdw/deployment/lab/index.md

 subject: deployment
 ---

-# deployment lab
+# Deployment Lab

 In this session, we'll take the sites you've been building this weekend and put them on the web!
 If you don't have a finished project, don't worry, we've got a nice starter set of files.

-## overview
+## Overview

 _Deployment_ is the process of making your app or site accessible to other people.
 With webapps/websites, we want a URL that we can point people to.

 _Static_ websites/webapps are those that don't have a backend.
 They can be written entirely in HTML, CSS, and JavaScript, and don't have any code running on a server.
 We'll show you how to deploy these with a free service called GitHub Pages.

 _Dynamic_ websites/webapps are those that have a backend.
 These often have a database, and will have a component written in Python, Java, Ruby, etc. that runs on a server.
 These can also be deployed for free, and we have a lot of resources to point you in the right direction.

-## getting the files
+## Getting the Files

 First thing's first, let's get our starter files.
 You can get them as a `.zip` [here][lab-dl].

-## getting your files into git
+## Getting your files into Git

 First thing you're gonna want is a brand new git repository on GitHub.
 While there's lots of ways to go about this, the easiest if you don't know your way around `git` is to go to GitHub and make a new repository